aws-samples/amazon-codeguru-reviewer-sample-app/README.md

 ![Image of pending status](images/pending.png)

-You can review the recommendations and provide feedback on them using the thumbs up/down icons.
+When the code review is complete and the recommendations appear in GitHub, you can provide feedback on the recommendations using the thumbs up/down icons.
+Any positive or negative feedback can be used to help improve the performance of CodeGuru Reviewer so that recommendations get better over time.

 ![Image of thumbs up/down icons](images/thumbs_icons.png)

 ### 6) Clean up

-After you're finished with the demo, clean up your resources:
+After you're finished with this demo, clean up your resources:

 1. In your GitHub fork of **amazon-codeguru-reviewer-sample-app**, go to **Settings** and choose **Delete this repository**.
 Follow the instructions to delete the forked repository.
 1. Delete your clone of the forked repository.
 For example: `rm -rf amazon-codeguru-reviewer-sample-app`